fenago/gitlab-advanced/md/lab4_gitlab_ssh.md

 **Important!**

-1) shared runners for the project that you created.
+1) Disable instance runners for the project that you created.
 Otherwise, gitlab will fail your pipeline and ask for account verification.
 2) Make sure that default branch name is `main` for the newly created project.
 Otherwise, use correct default branch name in `.gitlab-ci.yml` .

 # Create and add SSH keys